ATicklishTomato/atai-2025/README.md

 ```

 ### Running CFD
-To train and test the model belonging to the CFD problem, choose a conditioning strategy and run the corresponding command.
+To train and test the model belonging to the CFD problem, choose a conditioning strategy and run the corresponding command in the `assignment2` directory.
 The performance of each in terms of their mean validation loss is shown in the image below.
 ![CFD results](./assignment2/models/output/mean_validation_loss_cfds.png)

 **Conditional prior**